 What Are the Qualifications for Pre-Trial Intervention?

-- You are a legal adult (over 18)
+- They are a legal adult (over 18)

 Also, PTI does not apply if the charge carries a presumption of non-incarceration.
 For charges like this, it is assumed that a conviction will not carry a jail sentence.
-This is the case for many many third- and most fourth-degree crimes, as well as disorderly persons offenses (such as vandalism) in New Jersey.
+This is the case for many third- and most fourth-degree crimes, as well as disorderly persons offenses (such as vandalism) in New Jersey.

 Why Should I Apply for Pre-Trial Intervention?